WaveEngine/EvergineDocs/manual/basics/bindings/bind_components.md

     .AddComponent(new MyComponent());
 ```

-In that case, the dependency won't be injected, because the entity has no `Camera` component (it has a `Camera3D` component, which is a subclass, but `isExactType` is true)
+In that case, the dependency won't be injected because the entity has no `Camera` component (it has a `Camera3D` component, which is a subclass, but `isExactType` is true).

-However, if we change the MyComponent definition and sets `isExactType` value to false, now the dependency will be satisfied, because the entity has a component asignable to a Camera type (the Camera3D component):
+However, if we change the MyComponent definition and set `isExactType` value to false, the dependency will be satisfied because the entity has a component assignable to a Camera type (the Camera3D component):

 ```csharp
 public class MyComponent : Component